Sam Harrison

 IMAGE:

-Courtesy of the artist and Shannon Brett
+Courtesy of the artist and Onespace

 The Cairns Art Gallery acknowledges the Traditional Owners of the land on which we work and live.
 We pay our respects to Elders past and present.
 Aboriginal and Torres Strait Islander people should be aware that this website may contain images, names or voices of deceased persons in photographs, film or text.